 There are many temples to Hathor, the cow-goddess who presided over love, music, dance and enjoyment, but the temple in Denderah is the best preserved.
 The building is richly decorated with 18 Hathor-headed columns supporting the roof of the hypostyle hall and a series of reliefs linking the traditions of Hathor with her husband, Horus.
 We spend the morning here and return to Luxor in the afternoon for some free time to relax or explore the city.
 (B/L/D)

 Begin today on Luxor’s west bank in the Valley of Queens, the burial place of the royal wives, concubines and daughters of the pharaohs, and the princes who died at an early age.
 The most renowned of these tombs was that of the favorite wife of Ramses II.
 Normally closed to the public, we have special permission to enter the interior of the burial chamber of Nefertari’s tomb, covered with scenes of exceptional quality and beauty.
 Ramesses III chose the sacred site of Medinet Habu to build his funeral temple.
 Surrounded by a fortified enclosure wall and covering more than twenty acres, the complex contains funerary chapels, shops, and the gigantic Great Temple with it intact pylon decorated with scenes of the king’s victories.
 Here, we join Dr. Ray Johnson for a private, behind the scenes tour of the building.
 And finally, see the Temple of Queen Hatshepsut, the female pharaoh, certainly the most beautiful architecture within the Valley of the Kings.
-(B/L/D)
+In the late afternoon, fly to Cairo and overnight for two nights at the Hilton Heliopolis Hotel.
+Dinner tonight will be on our own.
+(B/L/)

 Transfer to airport to board your flight back home.
 (B)